Morningstar88/AMCandWandaGroupTrumanShowMisconduct/README.md

-# So, I heard I’m the Star of The Show."
+# So, I heard I’m "The Star of The Show."
 But I don't get paid.
 Thanks, Wanda Group.

 My name’s Jake Mackenzie.
 And I’m about 110% sure Wanda Group and AMC turned my life into a Truman Show-style livestream... without asking me, paying me, or saying sorry.